Doctrine and Covenants: 1876 Edition

-Portions removed from the LDS edition

 In 1876, section 101 from the 1835 edition (and subsequent printings) was removed.
 Section 101 was a "Statement on Marriage" as adopted by an 1835 conference of the church, and contained the following text:

 This section was removed because it had been superseded by section 132 of the modern LDS edition, recorded in 1843, which contains a revelation received by Joseph Smith on eternal marriage and plural marriage, the origin of the principles of which the LDS Church traces to as early as 1831.